RaresDumitrica/Normal-Poisson-Distribution/README.md

 ```
 npm run serve
 ```
+### Where to

-## The whole math behind the project can be found in the # src/components/HelloWorld.vue (for CLT) and the # src/components/Poisson.Vue (for Poisson in 2 ways);
+ The whole math behind the project can be found in the # src/components/HelloWorld.vue (for CLT) and the # src/components/Poisson.Vue (for Poisson in 2 ways);